Rivers in Kerala: Must-Visit for a Peaceful and Relaxing Trip in 2025

 The northernmost river is the Bharathapuzha River which is also known as Nila River.
 This river has religious significance latched to it and is very important for the people of Kerala.

-What is the length of Kabini river in Kerala?
+What is the length of the Kabini River in Kerala?

 Looking To Book A Holiday Package?